iinkov/sportradar/README.md

 #Cons:

 > note: Sorry I didn't finish TDD Refactoring step last year.
 Also, I was to lazy to handle exceptions this time.
-Ideal result takes time.
+> Ideal result takes time.
 So I just did the api the way it handle all of the values.
-I did focus on TDD and everything else could be discussed
+> I did focus on TDD and everything else could be discussed.
+I was told that TDD is most crucial for the position

 - ~~Is under-modelled.
 Rather see a Team class which encapsulates name and score, separate Match class composed of Teams, and possibly a Repository for Matches.~~
 >It should be 3 layers, db, crud for teams and crud for matches in real life.
-Or perhaps it could be CQRS with eventual consistency.
+> Or perhaps it could be CQRS with eventual consistency.
 According to task all operations is around Matches.
-It could be microservice that handle match logs or so.
+> It could be microservice that handle match logs or so.
 The fist line of task is KISS and this is kind of overengineering.
-What exactly we are going to improve by this model?
-I'll skip it this time
+> What exactly we are going to improve by this model?
+> If it is about efficiency.
+We should think about test at first.
+And it could be just about adding of some index
+> I'll skip it this time
 - ~~Match should be a separate class rather than being defined in LiveFootballWorldCupScoreboard.~~
 - ~~Match name field should be immutable.~~
 >I think it is already immutable